Vigils, protests around the world commemorate the anniversary of Hamas attack on Israel

 Israel responded by waging a war against the Hamas militants in Gaza, where the fighting has killed over 41,000 people and displaced around 1.9 million.
 The conflict has spread in the region, where Israel now also is fighting Hezbollah militants in Lebanon, facing escalating threats from Yemen's Houthi rebels and contending with a mounting conflict with Iran, which backs Hamas, Hezbollah and the Houthis.

-The pro-Palestinian protesters began marching through Manhattan for what was expected to be an hours-long procession, joining a group of hundreds more demonstrators at a downtown park.
+Associated Press journalists saw several people being taken into police custody at various points in the march.
+Police said multiple arrests were made; no further information was immediately available.

-Meanwhile, a large remembrance ceremony was planned later Monday in Central Park for those killed in the Hamas attack a year ago.
-New York's mayor and governor were among those expected to attend.
+Meanwhile, New York’s mayor and governor were among those expected to attend the remembrance ceremony in Central Park.

-At Philadelphia's Weitzman National Museum of American Jewish History, Gov. Josh Shapiro viewed an exhibition about the Tribe of Nova music festival in Re'im, Israel, where hundreds were killed.
+At Philadelphia's Weitzman National Museum of American Jewish History, Ellie Solomon was among a group of high school students who viewed an exhibition about the Tribe of Nova music festival in Re'im, Israel, where hundreds were killed.

+“I feel like that really could have been me there,” said Solomon, who attends The Pingry School in New Jersey.
+Many festival attendees were close to her age, she noted.

+“They all had very full lives, like lots of life ahead of them, just like we do," she said, adding that “it’s important for us to remember them and honor them because they didn’t deserve anything that happened to them.”

+Pennsylvania Gov. Josh Shapiro also toured the exhibition, saying that he hoped it gave visitors “an understanding of what really happened.”

-“I hope people leave here with knowledge and an understanding of what really happened, because I think that in some segments of our society, we don’t have that knowledge," said Shapiro, a Democrat.
+“I think that in some segments of our society, we don’t have that knowledge,” said Shapiro, a Democrat.
 He added that he hoped visitors emerged “more tolerant, a bit more understanding and more committed to finding peace in our society and peace across the globe.”

 The nations of Europe, home to many Jewish and Muslim communities, have sought to tamp down both antisemitic and anti-Muslim sentiment.